iggredible/chatty.vim/README.md

 Peter Piper picked a peck of pickled peppers.
 A peck of pickled peppers Peter Piper picked.
-If Peter Piper picked a peck of pickled peppers, Where’s the peck of pickled peppers Peter Piper picked?
+If Peter Piper picked a peck of pickled peppers, Where's the peck of pickled peppers Peter Piper picked?
 ```

 If my cursor is on the first line and if I run `:.,+3ChattyProcess`, it will take the texts from the current cursor to 3 lines below me then it'll  ask me for a prompt.
 If I tell it to "uppercase the given text", it will replace it with the uppercased text.